exyte/FloatingButton/README.md

 ## Examples

 To try out the FloatingActionButton examples:
-- Clone the repo `git clone git@github.com:exyte/FloatingActionButton.git`
+1. Clone the repo `git clone git@github.com:exyte/FloatingActionButton.git`.
-- Open terminal and run `cd <FloatingActionButtonRepo>/Example`
+2. Open terminal and run `cd <FloatingActionButtonRepo>/Example`.
-- Run `pod install` to install all dependencies
+3. Run `pod install` to install all dependencies.
-- Run `xed .` to open project in the Xcode
+4. Run `xed .` to open project in the Xcode.
-- Try it!
+5. Try it!

 ## Installation